It’s one of the first questions every interior designer is asked:

 I do charge hourly for time spent doing this.
 However, once you place your order, there won’t be any more time billed for a particular purchase.
 For example: if we’re doing custom window treatments in your home, and you’ve already paid your deposit, the time spent tracking and coordinating everything that relates to those window treatments is covered in the cost.

-FYI: Tomorrow I'll be featuring a more in-depth piece about how the process of purchasing items through my studio works, so stay tuned...
+Here's an in-depth piece about how the process of purchasing items through my studio works.